stencila/node/README.md

 ### Develop

-Most development tasks can be run directly using Node.js tooling (`npm` etc) or via `make` wrapper recipes.
+Most development tasks can be run directly from `npm` or via `make` wrapper recipes.

 Task                                                    |`npm` et al            | `make`          |
 ------------------------------------------------------- |-----------------------|-----------------|